Design the infrastructure of the modern world

 Study engineering online

 You can study a number of our engineering courses online via the Cloud Campus.
-You'll most likely need to participate in an Engineering Intensive Week in each trimester of your enrolled study in order to demonstrate your skills competency in person.
+You'll most likely need to participate in one or more Engineering Intensive Activities in each trimester of your enrolled study in order to demonstrate your skills competency in person.

 I completed an industry-based final-year project at Arup and was offered a graduate position at Jacobs.
 I enjoy the challenge of solving complex problems and dealing with clients.